pnlbwh/pnlpipe/README.md

 # Quick Walkthrough

-## 1. Configure your input data
+## 1. Install pnlpipe to Your Project Directory

     cd /project/dir
     git clone https://github.com/reckbo/pnlpipe.git && cd pnlpipe

+## 2. Configure Environment (this is for non-PNL users)

+    cd python_env
+    make conda  # makes pnlpipe environment for conda source activate pnlpipe
-    export soft=/path/to/software/dir  # where software modules will be installed
+    export PNLPIPE_SOFT=/path/to/software/dir  # where software modules will be installed

+## 3. Configure your input data

 Edit the paths of `INPUT_KEYS` in `pnlpipe_config.py` to point to your data.
 It will look something like